techquest/api-jam/README.md

 - Start Coding

 ##I want to accept payment with Interswitch Payment Gateway, how do I get started?
-- Register on merchantX sandbox [here] (https://www.interswitchgroup.com/paymentgateway).
-If you have an existing profile on Developer console, you can use the same email address to register.
+- Register on the Payment Gateway portal [here] (https://www.interswitchgroup.com/paymentgateway).
+If you have an existing profile on Developer Console, use the same email address to register.
-- Click Developer Console link after successful log in
+- Click the Developer Console link on the Payment Gateway portal after successful log in
 - Copy Client ID & Secret Key
 - Read API documentation for how to integrate to Payment Gateway
 - Start Coding